mlange-42/Ark.jl/docs/src/manual/queries.md

 ## Basic queries

-By default, a [Query](@ref queries-api) lets you iterate over all entities that have the query's components, and provides efficient access to these components.
+By default, a [Query](@ref queries-api) iterates over all entities that have the query's components, and provides efficient access to these components.

 Here, we are interested only in non-exclusive sets.
-So the entities that are processed may have further components, but they are not of interest for that particular piece of game or model logic.
+So the entities that are processed may have further components, but these are not of interest for that particular piece of game or model logic.

 ```@meta